co-demos/OCF_datasets/README.md

 ```

-to run the notebooks just open this foldeer and run :
+to run the notebooks just open this folder and run :

 ```bash
 jupyter notebook